Scott Belsky: Career

 In January 2025, Belsky joined A24's leadership team as a partner, overseeing the studio's technology and innovation initiatives, A24 Films.

+Notable investments

+Belsky’s notable seed investments include: Airtable, Meter, Pinterest, Ramp, Sweetgreen, Uber and Warby Parker.
+In 2025, Belsky was listed on Business Insider’s “Best Early-Stage Investors” list and was included as one of the industry’s top angel investors.

 Personal life and education

 Belsky graduated from Cornell University.
 He received his MBA from Harvard Business School.
-Belsky serves on the advisory board of Cornell University's Entrepreneurship Program, and is a board member at the Museum of Modern Art and for the Cooper-Hewitt Smithsonian National Design Museum.
+Belsky serves on the advisory board of Cornell University's Entrepreneurship Program, and is a board member at the Museum of Modern Art and Coop Careers.
 Belsky is the grandson of Stanley Kaplan.